vikstrous/tempts/README.md

 Activities:

-* Are called on the right namespace and queue
+* Are called on the right queue
 * Are called with the right parameter types
 * Return the right response types
 * Registered functions match the right type signature

 Workflows:

-* Are called on the right namespace and queue
+* Are called on the right queue
 * Are called with the right parameter types
 * Return the right response types
 * Registered functions match the right type signature